OnlySlides/Wireshark-Workshop/README.md

 Example 4.8: pcap contains traffic generated by an unsecure email using Thunderbird on a Wins 10 host. <br/> Open pcap > basic+ web + DNS filter > notice two SYN segments over port 110 (POP traffic) > also notice some traffic to port 587 (SMTP traffic) > SMTP traffic is encrypted after connecting to the mail server > filter by SMTP > commands to connect to mail server before a TLS encrypted pipeline is established > follow TCP stream of any SMTP frame > see SMTP traffic but no SMTP data. <br/>
-Back to basic+ web + DNS filter > follow TCP stream of first frame going to port 110 > notice plain login base64 string representing non-encrypted login data > copy the base64 string and decrypt > decrypted string states email address and password > back to TCP stream of pop traffic > email content can be seen in plaintext.
 <p align="center">
 Basic+ web + DNS filter > two SYN segments over port 110 & some traffic to port 587: <br/>
 <img src="https://i.imgur.com/BsgrWM8.png" height="70%" width="70%" alt="Wireshark Workshop"/>